- Slavery and Antislavery

 “The Published Self: Modernity, Ethics, Eighteenth-Century Antislavery” (Talk at the Helmerich Center for American Research, Gilcrease Museum, University of Tulsa, OK, 13 September 2019).

-The Futures of American Studies Institute, Dartmouth College, Hanover, NH, 22-28 June 2020.
-(Postponed until 2021 due to the coronavirus pandemic).
+“Ralph Sandiford’s Eschaton of Power” (The Futures of American Studies Institute, Dartmouth College, Hanover, NH, USA, 21-27 June 2021).

 “Antislavery and Colonial Anxiety, 1729-1791” (Heidelberg Center for American Studies Spring Academy, Ruprecht-Karls-Universität Heidelberg, 22-28 March 2020).
 (Cancelled due to the coronavirus pandemic).